sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 "Nice!
 Good work!"
 You grinned at them.
 "Thank you for saving me from a world of embarrassment.
 I can only imagine what he could have done in my body.
 Now, what's the bad news?"

 The foyer was silent.
-There were grim looks on the groups' faces.
+There were grim looks on the groups' faces, as they struggled to figure out how to break the news.
 Rouxls held a hand to his mouth, eyes wide, shocked.

 "...Guys...?"